raspberrypilearning/music-player/en/step_2.md

 When you make a change to a code block in the code editor panel, the simulator will restart.

-**Test** When the program runs, you should now hear the melody playing until it's done.
+**Test** When the program runs, you should now hear the melody playing until it's done (and then looping because of the forever loop!).

 Well done, you have created your first music program on a micro:bit!